CoinFundApp/verified-nostr/README.md

 3. Ensure active email address is added.
 Click the "Submit" button.
 4. We will verify within 24-48 hours and email you once included in the verification list.

-If your public key is correctly associated with your NIP-05 address, you will see the `@verified-nostr.com` checkmark verification appear on your Nostr account once we've processed your submission.
+If your public key is correctly associated with your NIP-05 address, you will see the `@verified-nostr.com` checkmark verification appear on your Nostr account.
 If the verification fails, nothing will show and you will need to resubmit.

 ## How it works